INDICATION

 (240 mg)

-Dose modifications for adverse reactions
+Dose modifications for adverse reactions1

-• No dosage modification is recommended in patients with mild-to-moderate hepatic impairment (Child Pugh A or B)1
+• No dosage modification is recommended in patients with mild-to-moderate hepatic impairment (Child-Pugh A or B)1

 • No dose adjustment is required on the basis of age1